 Since science always needs to be followed, not fulfilling all the organizational principles will definitely lead to a mal-functioning way of working.
 This mal-functioning will be of varying degree, depending on which organizational principles that are not fulfilled and how many of them.
 If our way of working does not fulfil the organizational principles, our way of working will have a built-in organizational root cause for every non-fulfilled organizational principle.

 It must be noted that the activated organizational principles for the activities always are independent of how many people that are solving the activities.
 But the more people we add, the more of the organizational principles for us humans will be activated.
-This leads to an increased transdisciplinary complicatedness, which in turn makes it harder to find a solution for our way of working that fulfils all our organizational principles at the same time.
+This leads to an increased transdisciplinary complexity, which in turn makes it harder to find a solution for our way of working that fulfils all our organizational principles at the same time.
 But, due to our experience since ancient times around way of workings, it gives us a good direction on how the solution shall look like, and where the method SPPA also is of invaluable help.
-And for product development, with all our organizational principles activated, there are parts that always need to be present in order to fulfil our organizational principles.
+And for product development, with all our organizational principles activated and the System Collaboration Deductions, it is actually easier to find a solution to our way of working.

 It can also be added, that the more complex context we are operating in, the longer it will take until we understand that we have built-in deficiencies, and the more severe our organizational problems will be.
 But, once again, SPPA is the method that takes care about this, and a method that we should use regularly, in order to find the root causes to our problems as early as possible.